sumanthratna/onefact.org/pages/five-boro-bike-tour/jaan.md

 ---
-title: I need help building AI that helps people
+title: I need help building AI that helps
 description: I am raising money for the One Fact Foundation to reduce the price of health care using open source AI.
 authors: Jaan Altosaar Li, PhD
 ---